Jiangnan-NN/ros2-diff-drive-robot/README.md

 - Hardware components will be provided pre-assembled
 - Continued with software preparation for Week 6

+### Week 6 – Hardware Bring-up Preparation

+- Prepared Arduino motor and encoder firmware
+- Added encoder tick and wheel speed processing
+- Integrated the RPLIDAR A1 ROS 2 driver
+- Prepared `/scan` integration for the physical LiDAR
+- Implemented wheel odometry from encoder data
+- Published odometry on `/odom`
+- Verified straight and turning odometry using simulated encoder data

 ## Next Steps

-- Prepare Arduino motor and encoder control firmware
-- Configure ROS 2 interface for encoder data
-- Integrate the RPLIDAR A1 ROS 2 driver
-- Publish and verify the `/scan` topic
+- Connect and validate the physical robot hardware
-- Implement wheel odometry and publish `/odom`
+- Verify real encoder data and `/odom`
+- Verify RPLIDAR A1 data on `/scan`
-- Prepare the software stack for physical robot testing
+- Run SLAM Toolbox on the physical robot
+- Tune SLAM parameters for the real environment
+- Generate and validate the final real-world map